appbaseio/reactive-manual/docs/v1/getting-started/ReactiveBase.md

 - **theme** `String` [optional]
     specify a UI theme as one of `rbc-blue` or `rbc-dark`.
 Read more about theming [here](https://opensource.appbase.io/reactivemaps/manual/v1/advanced/Theming.html).

-`Note:` If you are using an Elasticsearch cluster, ensure that your ReactiveSearch app can access the cluster.
+`Note:` If you are using the **url** prop for an Elasticsearch cluster, ensure that your ReactiveSearch app can access the cluster.
 Typically, you will need to configure CORS in elasticsearch.yml to enable access.

 ```
 http.cors.enabled: true